bellcd/interview-questions/README.md

          1. vertical - bigger and / or better boxes (ie, more processors / more memory)
          2. horizontal - more boxes
       2. which option is better is highly situation specific
-   2. forward proxy (or just proxy) & reverse proxy
+   2. forward proxy (proxy) & reverse proxy
       1. there's always a funneling involved, the key difference is whether it's inbound or outbound traffic being funneled.
       2. Proxy (forward proxy)
          1. lots of devices on an internal network routing their **OUTGOING traffic to 1 box, 1 IP address,** that forwards those requests towards their destination